chanhi2000/ELEN130/lab/lab02sub.md

 What is the effect of changing the sign of `a(2)` on the impulse and step response for these two systems?

+__answer__:
-For impulse function, as the sign of `a(2)` changes, the output changes from the decreasing exponential output to decreasing in oscillation amplitude output.
+- For impulse function, as the sign of `a(2)` changes, the output changes from the decreasing exponential output to decreasing in oscillation amplitude output.

-For step response, the same applies on the latter half side.
+- For step response, the same applies on the latter half side.

 #### e(ii)
 What do you think will happen if the absolute value of `a(2)` is decreased?
 Why?

-The lower the 'a(2)' is, the speed of convergence for steady state output becomes quicker, and convergence value also changes according to it.
+__answer__: The lower the 'a(2)' is, the speed of convergence for steady state output becomes quicker, and convergence value also changes according to it.

 #### e(iii)
 What do you think will happen if the absolute value of `a(2)` is increased?
 Why?

-The opposite of above will happen, *i.e.* the speed of convergences for steady state output becomes much slower.
+__answer__: The opposite of above will happen, *i.e.* the speed of convergences for steady state output becomes much slower.

 #### e(iv)
 If System 1 is used as an “exponential average”, what value should `b(1)` have to insure that for a constant input value, the output will be that same value?

-It has to be 1.
+__answer__: It has to be 1.

 ## LAB03